ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterGeometry.rst

 IRadarClutterGeometry
 =====================

-.. py:class:: IRadarClutterGeometry
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterGeometry

    object

    Do not use this interface, as it is deprecated.
 Use IAgRadarClutter interface instead.
 Interface which defines a radar's clutter geometry.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterGeometry

 Overview
 --------